mxndyy/UFOs/README.md

 ![Result.png](Result.png)

 The webpage can be filtered by utilizing the left hand filter.
 Please note that this filter is case-sensitive.
 You can enter just 1 filter or enter multiple to display more detailed information.
-Once the filter parameters have been set, click "Filter Table"
+Once the filter parameters have been sent the corresponding data will display.

 ![filter.png](filter.png)